IND Rockaway Line: Extent and service

-South of the drawbridge is Hammels Wye, a three-legged junction with the Rockaway Park branch, and the Far Rockaway branch.
+South of the drawbridge is Hammels Wye, a three-legged junction with the respective Rockaway Park and Far Rockaway branches.
 The tracks from each branch connect to the tracks north of the wye with flying junctions.
-The Rockaway Park Branch turns to the west, and the Far Rockaway Branch turns to the east.
+The Rockaway Park Branch turns to the west and the Far Rockaway Branch turns to the east.
 The third leg of the wye is a single track that connects the two branches together.
 This single track, track F6, is not currently used in revenue service.
 However, it was used as part of the Round Robin service that operated mostly during late nights between 1958 and 1988.
-It was also used for temporary H service after Hurricane Sandy.
+It was also used for the temporary H service after Hurricane Sandy.

 The Rockaway Park Branch, tracks F3 and F4, goes west via an elevated structure over the Rockaway Freeway before terminating at Rockaway Park–Beach 116th Street.
 Directly to the north of the station is a seven-track storage yard named Rockaway Park Yard.
 This yard stores the trains for the Rockaway Park Shuttle.
 To the south of the station is a single storage track.
-The Far Rockaway Branch, tracks F3A and F4A, goes east over the Rockaway Freeway as an elevated and terminates at a two track terminal at Far Rockaway–Mott Avenue.
+The Far Rockaway Branch, tracks F3A and F4A, goes east via an elevated structure over the Rockaway Freeway and terminates at a two-track terminal of Far Rockaway–Mott Avenue.